Chart Color Schemes

 Canadian features high concentrations of group households and lone person households, with a fairly typical median household size

-Family households constitute 64.8% of all households, including 25.6% couples with children, 26.0% couples without children, and 12.0% single parent families.
-Non-family households comprise the remaining 35.2%, with lone person households at 29.9% and group households comprising 5.3%.
-The median household size is 2.4 people, which matches the average for the Rest of Vic.
+Family households account for 64.8% of all households, including 25.6% couples with children, 26.0% couples without children, and 12.0% single parent families.
+Non-family households constitute the remaining 35.2%, with lone person households at 29.9% and group households comprising 5.3%.
+The median household size is 2.4 people, which aligns with the average for the Rest of Vic.

 Frequently Asked Questions - Households